-Don't let weather derail your upcoming job interview.
+Don't let bad weather jeopardize your chances of nailing the job interview.

-Whether it's a blizzard, unexpected rainstorm or a whole lot of hail, weather can really mess with our plans–including a job interview.
-Rather than worry about this unexpected monkey wrench in your job search agenda, use it as an opportunity to demonstrate your great communication skills to the employer while you prepare further for the interview.
+Whether it's a blizzard, an unexpected rainstorm, or a whole lot of hail, weather can really mess with our plans — including a scheduled job interview.
+Rather than worry about this unexpected monkey wrench in your job-search agenda, use it as an opportunity to demonstrate your great communication skills to the employer and take advantage of the additional interview preparation time.

 Below are some job interview tips to help you handle weather disruptions without disrupting your job search.